zencart/documentation/content/user/upgrading/detailed_upgrading.md

 # 1\.
 Preparation

 ## Make backups
 Make a [full backup of your live database (dump to SQL file)](/user/running/backup/#b-backup-your-database).
-Store this file on your PC for later reference.
+Save this file on your PC for later reference.

 Make a [full backup of your live site files (ftp to your PC and zip it up for safe-keeping)](/user/running/backup/#a-backup-your-files).